County of Alameda

 Education:

-Possession of a Master's degree from an accredited school in social work, marriage and family therapy, psychology, counseling, nursing, or related field.
+Possession of a master’s degree from an accredited college or university in social work, marriage and family therapy, educational psychology, or a closely related field.

 License/Certification:

-In compliance with the Administrative Simplification of provision of the Health Insurance Potability and Accountability Act of 1996 (HIPAA), employees in this classification are required to posses a National Provider Identifier (NPI) number prior to their first day on the job.
+In compliance with the Administrative Simplification provision of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), employees in this classification are required to possess a National Provider Identifier (NPI) number prior to their first day on the job.

-In compliance with the California Code of Regulations and the Board of Behavioral Science, clinicians in this classification will be required to complete "supervision training" to be eligible to provide supervision of trainees or inters.
+In compliance with the California Code of Regulations and the Board of Behavioral Sciences, clinicians in this classification will be required to complete “supervision training” to be eligible to provide supervision of trainees or interns.

 KNOWLEDGE AND SKILLS